notlfish/rspec-linter/README.md

 **Files whose names don't end with "_test.rb" or "_spec.rb" will be ignored by rspec-linter**

 ### Test suite entry point
-All your tests must be grouped inside one describe or RSpec.describe.
+All your tests must be grouped inside one `describe` or `RSpec.describe`.

 Example of good code
 ```ruby